 - Where can you create community and allyship within your school’s ecosystem?

-Session 2 – Conversations About Israel in Educational Spaces
+Session 2 – Addressing False Narratives About Israel

+How do you address challenging situations at your child’s school when they arise?
 Being a good Jewish advocate in your child’s school is complicated.
 On the one hand, no one wants to be “that parent,” but on the other hand staying silent means that problematic issues continue to fester.
 Making matters more difficult, many parents do not feel knowledgeable enough to speak intelligently about issues that trouble them in school.
-This session will focus on the big picture: the knowledge and strategy you need to begin conversations in your school community.
+This session will focus on both the knowledge and strategy you need to begin conversations in your school community by examining real-life scenarios.

 Click Here to Apply